felipebonadio/felipebonadio/README.md

 - ⚡ Fun fact: ...
 -->

-:man_student: I’m currently working on my projects, learning HTML, CSS and Java!
+:man_student: I’m currently working on my projects, learning HTML, CSS, Java and Angular!

-You can see more of my information here: https://www.obreve.com.br/ds/felipebonadio
+You can see more of my information: https://www.linkedin.com/in/felipe-chagas-bonadio-38a24464/

-or in my Linked In: https://www.linkedin.com/in/felipe-chagas-bonadio-38a24464/

 ⚡ Fun fact: I am Psychologist with two postgraduate degrees, the first in traffic psychology and the second in organizational psychology.